marth8880/discord-subversion-hook-scripts/README.md

 ---

 ## <a name="1"></a>1.
 About
-Subversion (VisualSVN) hook scripts that post messages to Discord.
+This repository contains Subversion (VisualSVN) hook scripts that post messages to Discord.

 **NOTE:** The CMD hook scripts that call the Python scripts are only valid when used with a Windows installation of VisualSVN.
 However, it should not be difficult to set it up with a non-Windows installation.